aplbrain/bossVR/README.md

 ## Requirements

-- Python 3.x
-- `numpy` (version = 1.26.4)
-- `intern` (for accessing BossDB data, follow [installation instructions](https://github.com/jhuapl-boss/intern))
-- `CloudVolume` (for reading and writing of NeuroGlancer datasets and access to more detailed dataset info, follow [installation instructions](https://github.com/seung-lab/cloud-volume?tab=readme-ov-file))
-- `PIL` (Python Imaging Library, for image processing)
-- `requests` (for making HTTP requests)

-All the requirements and packages can be installed using the `requirements.txt` file:
+All the required packages can be installed using the `requirements.txt` file:

 ```sh
 pip install -r requirements.txt
 ```

+This code supports usage of both `intern` and  `CloudVolume` for reading of BossDB data and access to more detailed dataset info.
+Follow [intern installation instructions](https://github.com/jhuapl-boss/intern)) and [CloudVolume installation instructions](https://github.com/seung-lab/cloud-volume?tab=readme-ov-file)) for more information.

 ## Usage